Craig Spangenberg: Awards

-In 2013, Craig Spangenberg was inducted into the Trial Lawyer Hall of Fame, managed by Trial Lawyer Magazine.
-Spangenberg joins such luminary trial lawyers as Clarence Darrow and Thurgood Marshall, as well as more recent lawyers like Howard Nations and Gerry Spence.
+In 2013, Spangenberg was inducted into the Trial Lawyer Hall of Fame, managed by Trial Lawyer Magazine.

-Famous arguments and trial techniques
+Notable arguments and trial techniques

 Eggshell victim argument

-Craig Spangenberg the trial advocate developed the "eggshell victim" argument, which suggested that you must take your victim as you find them, regardless of whether they were more vulnerable or easily injured than "average" people.
+Spangenberg the trial advocate developed the "eggshell victim" argument, which suggested that you must take your victim as you find them, regardless of whether they were more vulnerable or easily injured than "average" people.
 The argument went as follows, as recounted by James W. McElhaney in the American Bar Association Journal:

 "We come to the subject of damages, and it's a difficult area of decision.
 Oh, I wish this were a simpler case like a farmer driving his pickup truck on a country road when someone speeds through the stop sign, runs into his truck and turns it over.

 "The farmer's not hurt, but his truck is.
 One side's all dented in, the windshield is broken out and a fender is torn off.
 And if you as a jury were asked, 'What's fair compensation for what the driver of the car did to the farmer's truck?' you wouldn't have any problem with that.

 "You'd give him the kind of truck he had.
 You wouldn't give him a new truck, because he didn't have one.
 But he shouldn't have to drive a truck that's all bent up and missing a windshield, because he didn't have that, either.
 So fair compensation--just compensation--would be to pay him what it would cost to fix the truck he has.
 And I'm sure that my friend for the defense would accept that.